PaCa-ViT: Learning Patch-to-Cluster Attention in Vision Transformers: Related Work and Our Contributions

-\textbf{Efficient Transformer models.} There has been rapid progress in developing efficient Transformer models. \cite{tay2020efficient} provides an excellent survey of different efforts in the literature.
-One family of approaches is to leverage inductive bais back in the Transformer, including the local window partition based methods~\cite{liu2021swin,child2019generating,parmar2018image,beltagy2020longformer,ainslie2020etc} and random sparse patterns~\cite{zaheer2020big}.
-Although both computational and model performance can be improved, these models achieve them at the expense of limiting the capacity of a self-attention layer due to the locality constraints.
-Also, sophisticated designs are needed such as the shifted window and the masked attention method in the Swin-Transformer~\cite{liu2021swin} (Fig.~\ref{fig:sa-prior-arts} (a)).
-The quad-tree based aggregating method proposed in the NesT~\cite{zhang2021aggregating} shows another promising direction.
 Another family of approaches exploits low-rank projections to form a coarser-grained representation of the input sequence, which have shown successful applications for certain NLP tasks such as the LinFormer~\cite{wang2020self}, Nystr\"omformer~\cite{xiong2021nystr} and Synthesizer~\cite{tay2005synthesizer}.
 Even though these methods retain the capability of enabling each token to attend to the entire input sequence, they suffer from the loss of high-fidelity token-wise information, and on tasks that require fine-grained local information, their performance can fall short of full attention or the aforementioned sparse attention.
-The proposed PaCa-ViT is motivated by addressing the redundancy of patches in patch-to-patch attention in computer vision applications, and shares the spirit of low-rank projection based efficient Transformer models.
+Similarly, the Performer~\cite{choromanskirethinking} presents a method for Softmax attention kernel approximation via positive Orthogonal Random features for the Query and the Key.
+The proposed PaCa-ViT is motivated by addressing the redundancy of information within patches in patch-to-patch attention in computer vision applications, and shares the spirit of low-rank projection based efficient Transformer models.
+Our PaCa is most similar to Linformers~\cite{wang2020self}, but with two main differences: Our PaCa applies clustering (i.e. $\mathcal{C}_{N,M}$) before computing the Key and the Value (Fig.~\ref{fig:mhsa_viz} (b)), unlike Linformers which apply direct projection after the Key and the Value are computed (i.e., $E\cdot K$ and $F\cdot V$, see Eqn.7 in the Linformer paper).
+Our PaCa reduces the sequence length via a learnable and data-adaptive cluster assignment $\mathcal{C}_{N,M}$, rather than treating the projection(s), $E$ and $F$, as sequence length specific model parameters.